Kartikey Malviya: Career

 Malviya portrayed the role of young Chandragupta Maurya in the historical drama series Chandragupta Maurya on Sony TV.
-From 2020, he is portraying the negative role of Samba, son of Lord Krishna and his wife Queen Jambavati in Star Bharat's popular show Radha Krishna.
+In 2020, he portrayed the negative role of Samba, son of Lord Krishna and his wife Queen Jambavati in Star Bharat's popular show Radha Krishna.

 Personal life

 Malviya was born in Itarsi, India, to father Mahesh Malviya and mother Neelima Malviya.
 Malviya became the first runner up in India's Best Dramebaaz.
 His father is an ordinance factory employee in Itarsi.
 Kartikey also has an older sister named Nupur Malviya who made a television appearance on Zee TV's Sa Re Ga Ma Pa.
 For her performance, Nupur won a number of awards.
 For now, she is pursuing MBBS in Indore vicinity.